 The notice to a party deponent may be accompanied by a request made in compliance with Rule 34 for the production of documents and tangible things at the taking of the deposition.
 The procedure of Rule 34 shall apply to the request.

-A party may in the party's notice and in a subpoena name as the deponent a public or private corporation or a partnership, association, or governmental agency and describe with reasonable particularity the matters on which examination is requested.
-In that event, the organization so named shall designate one or more officers, directors, or managing agents, or other persons who consent to testify on its behalf, and may set forth, for each person designated, the matters on which the person will testify.
-A subpoena shall advise a non-party organization of its duty to make such a designation.
-The persons so designated shall testify as to matters known or reasonably available to the organization.
-This provision does not preclude taking a deposition by any other procedure authorized in these rules.
+In its notice or subpoena, a party may name as the deponent a public or private corporation, a partnership, an association, a governmental agency, or other entity and must describe with reasonable particularity the matters for examination.
+The named organization must designate one or more officers, directors, or managing agents, or designate other persons who consent to testify on its behalf; and it may set out the matters on which each person designated will testify.
+Before or promptly after the notice or subpoena is served, the serving party and the organization must confer in good faith about the matters for examination.
+A subpoena must advise a non-party organization of its duty to confer with the serving party and to make such a designation.
+The persons designated must testify about information known or reasonably available to the organization.
+This paragraph (f) does not preclude a deposition by any other procedure allowed by these rules.

 The parties may stipulate in writing or the court may upon motion order that a deposition be taken by telephone or other remote electronic means.
 For the purposes of this rule and Rules 28.01, 37.01(a), 37.02(a) and 45.03, a deposition taken by such means is taken in the district and at the place where the deponent is to answer questions.